CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 SECTION .0400 - CERTIFICATION BY EXAMINATION

-21 NCAC 39 .0401 ON-SITE WASTEWATER CONTRACTOR, INSPECTOR, OR EVALUATOR EXAMINATIONS
+21 NCAC 39 .0401 ON-SITE WASTEWATER CONTRACTOR, point-of-sale INSPECTOR, PRIVATE COMPLIANCE INSPECTOR, OR EVALUATOR EXAMINATIONS

-(a) On-site wastewater contractor, inspector, or evaluator examinations shall be comprehensive examinations that are standardized statewide.
+(a) On-site wastewater contractor, point-of-sale inspector, private compliance inspector, or evaluator examinations shall be standardized statewide and include the topics described in G.S.
+90A-77(a)(7).

-(b) The exam questions shall be specific to the grade level being sought by the applicant.
+(b) The exam questions shall be specific to the certification being sought by the applicant.

-(c) Any applicant seeking a combination certification shall take and pass each exam specific to the grade level certifications being sought.
+(c) Any applicant seeking multiple certifications shall take and pass each exam specific to the certifications being sought.

-(d) Each applicant shall obtain a passing score of at least 70 percent.
+(d) Each applicant shall obtain a passing score of at least 70 percent as a requirement of certification.
 Results of the examination shall be reported as either "pass" or "fail."

 History Note: Authority G.S.
 90A-72; 90A-74; 90A-77; 130A-336.2;